Alexx-13/Piskel-clone/README.md

 To start, run:
 npm istall
 http-server ./src when we use server sometimes there could be an error which does not show the google button.
-Try reload the bage, it helps always if you wont check the ESlint - npm run lint if you want to make a build, npm run build if you want to get rid of the build, npm run clear
+Try reload the bage, it helps always if you want check the ESlint - npm run lint if you want to make a build, npm run build if you want to get rid of the build, npm run clear